 While sorting through old papers earlier today – or perhaps it was last week – the final play of a little known writer of considerable critical acclaim surfaced.
 If memory serves, it had been read while at high school, rather than watched, for reasons that will become apparent.
 If the recollection is accurate, the work of Morris Minor – there is no connection to the automobile of the same name – was encountered at about the same time as a children’s story involving farm animals.

 Minor’s works demanded, if not a passing interest in talkative animals, a willingness to push stubbornly through boredom, sometimes to get to terror.
-These were in the beginning of Minor’s career exceedingly long works either of prose or for the stage that neither yielded to comprehension nor went anywhere but if pursued to the very end produced in the reader or audience member a sense of personal accomplishment rarely on offer in the literary realm and yet had become by the end of Minor’s career such short works that the most committed loyalists to his cause might have demanded their money back if the impact had not been so unsettling or shocking or in one instance fatal as to impart a certain social cachet on whoever experienced their full force.
+These were in the beginning of Minor’s career exceedingly long works either of prose or for the stage that neither yielded to comprehension nor went anywhere but if pursued to the very end produced in the reader or audience member a sense of personal accomplishment rarely on offer in the literary realm.
+They had become by the end of Minor’s career such short works that the most committed loyalists to his cause might have demanded their money back if the impact had not been so unsettling or shocking or in one instance fatal as to impart a certain social cachet on whoever experienced their full force.
 The sparing use of commas and liberal employment of the long sentence in his earliest works gave way, mid career, to a renewed interest, not only in the comma, but in other, disparate grammatical constructions.
 His sentences, too, got shorter.
 By career’s end, he refused point blank to use complete sentences at all, a decision exemplified by his commercially unsuccessful though greatly admired in certain circles ‘Novel Shorter Than A Short Short Story’.
 What emerged, initially, as merely an unusual literary choice – albeit a rather aggravating one for readers yet to be weaned off established rules of grammar – grew in the eyes of less sympathetic critics into an ideology as boorish and strident in its expression as that of any zealot’s.
 If the length of his paragraphs had not shrunk at a comparable rate to his sentences, the overall effect might have become unbearable even for his more committed followers.
 Mostly, however, his followers stuck it out until the bitter end.
 And the end was in fact bitter, the full power of Minor’s work ultimately wreaking havoc on a high proportion of his audience.
 Indeed, it is an intriguing side note of history – a sad one, though no less interesting or intellectually gratifying for that – that the more committed his fans, the more likely his writing would be the direct cause of their premature deaths.
 The community outrage was as predictable as it was tiresome, middle-class morality once again inhibiting the artistic freedom of a writer willing to go wherever his instincts drove him in the delivery of pure, untainted literary expression.
 Life imprisonment for “mass murder by the avant-garde” was ultimately the price Morris Minor paid for his unfailing literary courage and refusal to compromise.
 But we are getting ahead of ourselves.

 It must have been a happier time for Minor upon graduating from the University, while still in his early twenties, as Doctor of ‘The Verb’.
 His masterly dissertation was deemed flawless, even if examiners found his oral defense at times cryptic.
 Some critics have ventured that, in hindsight, the structure of this early academic work presaged the unfolding of Minor’s literary career.
 Its opening chapter was long – very long – and induced a friendly note of caution from his supervisor not to exceed the global word limit.
 Perhaps for this reason each succeeding chapter was shorter than the preceding one; so much so that, in the end, the concluding chapter was even shorter than his future ‘Novel Shorter Than A Short Short Story’ would turn out to be, which itself came in at only twenty-one words.
 While the view of these critics is understandable, and perhaps there is some truth to their idea, the dissertation in no way seems to have foreshadowed the progressive peeling away of the grammatical onion to its essentials in Minor’s most mature works.
 Above all, there is no hint of Minor’s eventual rejection, in toto, of the verb.
 Having been so enamored of its action-like qualities in his youth, there was no hint of his strict exclusion of it in his final novel, chapter one of which reads in full: